First Years Of Marriage

 I separated from my husband, and we lived three hours apart.
 I cried every night in the closet multiple times a day; I mourned the life that I wished for but didn’t have; I grieved for my children.

 I became afraid of my husband.
-Not because he would ever hurt me or the kids physically, but I never knew if what he was saying was genuine or another lie.
+Not because he would ever hurt me or the kids physically, but because I never knew if what he was saying was genuine or another lie.
 He became good at his trade.

 But during this time, I found my voice.